The Financial Ombudsman (FOS) has published in September 2018 two Decisions involving payday loans over six years old:

 Normally Ombudsman decisions are published giving the name of the firm but keeping the customer anonymous.
 But here the lenders aren’t identified as FOS considers that these decisions cover common situations and will be of general interest.

-And that is just one lender.
-So these two newly published decisions are relevant to thousands of cases already at the FOS and many more potential complaints.
+These two new decisions are relevant to thousands of cases already at the FOS and many more potential complaints.

 Background to these decisions